A group of people smile in front of a mountain view.

 Dr. Matt Leroy

 Matt was a National Science Foundation Graduate Research Fellow and graduated from VT with his Ph.D. in the Spring of 2022.
 He received his bachelor's degree in Geology from Eastern Michigan University.
 His PhD projects involved investigating changes in marine redox chemistry across extinctions in the Cambrian and the Devonian Periods using a variety of paleoproxies including carbon, sulfur, and thallium isotopes and iron speciation.
-Matt's study sites included locations in the Appalachians, Korea, and the United Kingdom.
+Matt's study sites include locations in the Appalachians, Korea, and the United Kingdom.

 ORCID